 What Makes It The Best High-End Quiet PC Case?

 The be quiet!
-Dark Base 700 is the ultimate high-end, quiet PC case with exceptional thermal performance, storage potential, and elegant design.
+Dark Base 700 is the ultimate high-end, silent PC case with exceptional thermal performance, storage potential, and elegant design.
 While the high price point and lack of included fans may deter some buyers, those prioritizing quiet operation and thermal features will find it worth the investment.

 Cooler Master Cosmos C700M